-Our small numbers gives a family atmosphere and allows our committed, Christian staff team to walk alongside our pupils through their time in the school.
+Our small numbers give a family atmosphere and allow our committed, Christian staff team to walk alongside our pupils through their time in the school.
 There are strong relationships and families are encouraged to join our community rather than just send their children to a school.
 We provide regular opportunities for parental engagement.

 Safeguarding is a priority at Emmanuel School.
 We provide a safe environment for our pupils through our robust safeguarding practices.
 This includes our rigorous recruitment process, our training of staff, teaching our pupils how to keep safe and by promoting an environment where pupils feel confident to speak to an adult if they have a problem or concern.

 We have high expectations for ALL of our pupils.
-Over the last seven years, 20% of our Year 11 pupils have gone on to grammar school sixth forms (our Not in Education, Employment or Training figure is consistently 0%).
-We are also consistently near the top of GCSE league tables for the non-academically selective schools in the borough.
+We are consistently near the top of GCSE league tables for the non-academically selective schools in the borough and are delighted that in the last 3 years, 32% of all our GCSE grades have been at 7 and above with 64% of pupils obtaining at least 5 GCSEs at 5 and above including Maths and English Language (both comfortably above national averages).
+Our Not in Education, Employment or Training figure is consistently 0%.
 Our percentage of pupils reaching the Good Level of Development at the end of reception has increased significantly in the last few years and is now above the local average.

 We provide a curriculum that is broad and balanced, promotes fundamental British values and is tailored to the needs and abilities of ALL pupils.
 Our 20 20 programme in the secondary department offers flexibility and really encourages the pupils to explore and develop their passions and giftings.
 As we firmly believe that EVERY child deserves the best possible start in life, we offer activities that both enable our pupils to experience a rich curriculum and also increase their cultural capital.
 Through our curriculum, we ensure that our pupils are prepared for the next stage of their education and employment.

-I trust that you find the rest of the website helpful and if you have any questions, please do contact us or come and see us.
+I trust that you find our website helpful and if you have any questions, please do contact us or come and see us.
 We would love to show you around and explain more about the school.